 ‘Clinging to old-school methods of breaking artists is holding the industry back.
 It’s like, do you want to be Blockbuster or Netflix?’

 Trailblazers is an MBW interview series that turns the spotlight on music entrepreneurs with the potential to become the global business power players of tomorrow.
-This time, we meet music and tech entrepreneurs Chief Zaruk and Simon Tikhman, co-founders and CEOs of fast-rising country music company The Core Entertainment, which launched The Core Records in partnership with Universal Music Group last year.
+This time, we meet music and tech entrepreneurs Chief Zaruk and Simon Tikhman, co-founders and CEOs of fast-rising music company The Core Entertainment, which launched The Core Records in partnership with Universal Music Group last year.
 Trailblazers is supported by TuneCore.

 Country Music is huge right now, but you don’t need us to tell you that.